 Save a ton on Great Ocean Road's best attractions:

 Crystal blue waters and soft sandy beaches that stretch into the horizon - the Mornington Peninsula is home to some of the most swimmable kid-friendly beaches in all of Victoria.
 If this isn't on your Victoria bucket list, then you need to add it right now.
 Stat.

 Rent a car and make the gorgeous drive down, or book the Ultimate Mornington Day Tour that covers the main attractions, like, a visit to Fort Nepean at the very cusp of the peninsula, the Enchanted Adventure Garden, and even its famed strawberry and chocolate farms.

-For more offbeat adventures in Mornington Peninsula, take a look at this video of the Pillars at Mount Martha - it's literally a slice of the Mediterranean on the Australian coast.
+For more offbeat adventures, take a look at our video showcasing the 5 Secret Spots You Must Visit In Mornington Peninsula - from some of the most stunning shorelines you'll have ever seen to abandoned fortresses.
 Although the beaches scattered along Dromana, Rye, and Rosebud are perfect for swimming - don't miss a visit to the rugged back beaches.
 Climb along battered cliff edges, leap into rock pools, snorkel above colourful reefs, or surf the crazy waves.

 There's also a huge array of activities for kids, after all, it's one of the top family holiday destinations in Victoria.
 Swing by Moonlit Sanctuary where kids can get up close and personal with iconic Aussie wildlife, jump on the Arthurs Seat Eagle cable ride for incredible ocean views, or pop into Peninsula Hot Springs for a dip in the thermal mineral springs.